jackey8616/fomo-bot/README.md

 3. Navigate to the "Bot" tab
 4. Click "Add Bot"
 5. Copy the token and add it to your `.env` file
-6. Under "Privileged Gateway Intents", enable "Message Content Intent"
+6. Under "Privileged Gateway Intents", enable:
+   - Message Content Intent
+   - Server Members Intent
 7. Use the OAuth2 URL Generator to create an invite link with appropriate permissions